GENERAL DESCRIPTION OF THE JOB

-Ability to analyze and apply policies, procedures, federal regulations, and regulatory standards.
-Ability to solve problems and deal with a variety of concrete variables in situations where only limited standardization exists.
-Ability to interpret a variety of instructions furnished in written, oral, or schedule form.
+Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
+Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.
 Ability to define problems, collect data, identify root causes, draw valid conclusions without bias, develop and implement approved solutions.

 CERTIFICATES and LICENSES

 Ability to pass a criminal background investigation and pre-screen.
 Must have a clear Colorado driver’s license and be able to drive on Goodwill business, if necessary.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.